Temporal Contrastive Learning through implicit non-equilibrium memory: Realizing memory kernels through integral feedback

-\textbf{Learning in mechano-chemical systems.} Numerous examples of biological networks release chemical signals in response to mechanical deformations $s_{ij}$; e.g., due to shear flow forces in \textit{Physarum polycephalum}\cite{marbach2023vein} or strain in cytoskeletal networks\cite{cavanaugh2020rhoa,cavanaugh2020adaptive}.
-If the chemical signals then locally modify the elastic modulii or conductance of the network, these systems can be viewed as naturally undergoing Hebbian learning.
+\textbf{Learning in mechano-chemical systems.} Numerous examples of biological networks release chemical signals in response to mechanical deformations $s_{ij}$; e.g., due to shear flow forces in \textit{Physarum polycephalum}\cite{marbach2023vein,kramar2021encoding,alim2017mechanism} or strain in cytoskeletal networks\cite{cavanaugh2020rhoa,cavanaugh2020adaptive}.
+If the chemical signals then locally modify the elastic moduli or conductances of the network, these systems can be viewed as naturally undergoing Hebbian learning.

+Our proposal suggests that these systems can perform contrastive learning if the chemical signal is integral feedback regulated (Fig. \ref{fig:implementation}B).
+For example, if the molecule released by the mechanical deformation is under negative autoregulation, then that molecule's concentration $u_{ij}(t)$ is effectively the time derivative of the mechanical forcing of the network, $\dot{s}_{ij}(t)$.
+A simple model for negative autoregulation is:

+Here, $u$ is the level of activated molecules (e.g., phosphorylated form); we assume that phosphorylation is driven with rate $k_a$ by the strain molecule $s$.
+However, excess levels of $u$ relative to a baseline $u_0$ leads to build up of another molecular form $m$ (e.g., methylated molecules in the case of chemotaxis\cite{doyle2013feedback,barkai1997robustness}).
+If we assume that $m$ then deactivates (or dephosphorylates as in chemotaxis) $u$ with rate $k_i$, we obtain an control loop as long as $u$ remains above a small saturating threshold $u_s$.
+These dynamics provide integral feedback control over $u$\cite{qian2018realizing}, and allow for computing the time-derivative of strain $s$.

-Our proposal suggests that these systems can perform contrastive learning if the chemical signal is integral feedback regulated.
-See Fig.\ref{fig:implementation}B. For example, if the molecule released by the mechanical deformation is under negative autoregulation, then that molecule's concentration $u_{ij}(t)$ is effectively the time derivative of the mechanical forcing of the network, $\dot{s}_{ij}(t)$.
-Altering the radius in flow networks or stiffness in elastic networks based on $u_{ij}(t)$ will now lead to contrastive learning.
-The same mechano-chemical princples can also be exploited in engineered systems such as recent DNA-coupled hydrogels \cite{cangialosi2017dna}; in these systems, DNA-based molecular circuits\cite{scalise2019controlling, schaffter2019building, fern2017dna, fern2017design} can implement the needed integral feedback while interfacing with mechanical properties of the hydrogel.
+Therefore, altering the radius in flow networks or stiffness in elastic networks based on $u_{ij}(t)$ will now lead to contrastive learning.
+The same mechano-chemical principles can also be exploited in engineered systems such as DNA-coupled hydrogels\cite{cangialosi2017dna}; in these systems, DNA-based molecular circuits\cite{scalise2019controlling, schaffter2019building, fern2017dna, fern2017design} can implement the needed integral feedback while interfacing with mechanical properties of the hydrogel.
 Such chemical feedback could be valuable to incorporate into a range of existing metamaterials with information processing behaviors\cite{kwakernaak2023counting,arinze2023learning}.